 BOOK A GUIDED TOUR

-Guided tours are offered nearly every hour, on the hour, from 9:00 AM through 10:00 PM.
+General admission is offered during the day with guided tours in the evening.
 Plan ahead so the time slot you’ve got your heart set on doesn’t sell out.
 As I’m sure you can tell, the Neon Museum is an amazingly wonderful photogenic location.
 Taking photos on your tour is most certainly allowed, but you’ll need to keep up the guide and group as you move through the museum.
 For longer, more staged shoots for individual, professional or commercial use, be sure to complete a project summary and submit to the Neon Museum directly.
 Impromptu photo or video shoots are not permitted, so be sure you get this buttoned up before your shoot.

 Remember that the Neon Boneyard is an outdoor collection, which means that all tours are subject to cancellation due to inclement weather.
 This seldom happens, but if it does, the Neon Museum will do their best to place you on the next available tour or provide a full refund.